How to Find Your Five Dead Mentors

 Dorothy Parker: “Don’t drink or date foolish men who waste your writing time.”

 Dickens: “Just write.
 Critics will hate it now and love it later.
-But they’ll have nothing to fuss about if you don’t write it, and who will take dictation if you don’t?”
+But they’ll have nothing to fuss about if you don’t write it.”

 Jane Austen: “Wit is necessary for survival.
 I wrote to find a way to say things that made me laugh.
 I loved writing and hated it at the same time.
 I was different and there was no place for me in my own time.
 It looks like there was but there wasn’t.
 It looks better now than it felt at the time.”